Response theory for nonequilibrium steady-states of open quantum systems: Introduction

-In this work, we introduce a response theory for open quantum systems within the LGKS formalism that is consistent with an underlying Hamiltonian description of the full system, sub-system plus environment.
-In particular, we study the response of a quantum system in contact with multiple baths at distinct thermodynamic states to a stationary Hermitian perturbation, as illustrated in Fig.~\ref{fig:schematic}.
-We find that even a small perturbation with respect to the system Hamiltonian may result in nonlinear response, and that unlike the case for closed quantum systems or classical systems, the corresponding response function is not simply related to a correlation function of the system.
+We find that even a small Hamiltonian perturbation with respect to the system Hamiltonian may result in nonlinear response, and that unlike the case for closed quantum systems or classical systems, the corresponding response function is not simply related to a correlation function of the system.
 This occurs when the perturbation is considered small with respect to the system Hamiltonian, but not necessarily small with respect to the system-bath Hamiltonian.
-In such cases, additional timescales emerg within the system whose implications to the Markovian and secular approximations in the LGKS formalism must be considered.
+In such cases, additional timescales emerge within the system whose implications to the Markovian and secular approximations in the LGKS formalism must be considered.

 In cases where the perturbation is small with respect to the system-bath Hamiltonian, or when the perturbation influences only the eigenvectors of the system Hamiltonian, a linear response relation can be established.
 However, we find that the linear response function is subject to corrections over the closed system result that can be traced to noncommutative effects between the perturbation and the system-bath coupling Hamiltonians.
-Only with the inclusion of these additional terms is the response thermodynamic consistent.
+Only with the inclusion of these additional terms is the response thermodynamically consistent.